 Lavin, Matt -- Professor, Ph.D.
 1986, The Univ. of Texas-Austin.
 Molecular systematics and biogeography of the plant family Leguminosae.
 The emphasis of my research is on the phylogeny, biogeography, and systematics of the plant family Leguminosae, including the cultivated species.

-- Lu,Chaofu -- Assistant Professor, Ph.D.
+- Lu,Chaofu -- Associate Professor, Ph.D.
 1998, Institute of Genetics, Chinese Academy of Sciences.
 My research goal is to make contributions to our understanding of genetic and biochemical factors that control fatty acid and lipid biosynthesis in oilseed plants.

 - Martin, Jack -- Professor, Ph.D.
 1978, Iowa State Univ.
 Application of quantitative genetic principles and methods in cultivar and germplasm development, including inheritance modes and type of gene action in economically important quantitative traits